XLpacman805/portfolio/README.md

 ## To Do

 - [ ] Configure GitHub Actions for CI/CD
+- [ ] Setup code to do automatic HTTPS redirect
 - [ ] Add Google Analytics
 - [ ] Add Certifications Section
 - [ ] Add About Me Section